kaliop-uk/kueueingbundle/readme.md

 * php console kaliop_queueing:watchdog

     To check that all the configured worker processes are executing and restart them if they are not

+* php console kaliop_queueing:managequeue purge|delete|info <producer>

+    To manage a given queue: get info about its state, or purge it from messages

 ## Todo